Costumes

 Closed hoods

-When Italian cities were struck by a plague epidemic, the tasks of transporting the sick and burying the dead were often fulfilled by the brotherhoods such as the Confraternita della Misericordia.
+When Italian cities were struck by a plague epidemic, the tasks of transporting the sick and burying the dead were often fulfilled by brotherhoods such as the Confraternita della Misericordia.
 These lay brothers were dressed in long black robes with closed hoods since the fifteenth century.
 They didn’t wear this uniform to protect themselves against contagion, but in order to remain anonymous; they did their works of charity in the name of God.

 Members of the Italian confraternities often wore gloves as well, for even the hands – calloused in case of a workman, clean and ringed for noblemen or traders – can give a clue to someone’s identity.